Fatigue and Menopause: What You Need to Know

 1. Eat healthy!

-Eating healthy and healthy eating habits are crucial for recovering and preventing fatigue.
-Eat more organic, plant-based whole foods.
-Avoid eating sugar, processed food because they don’t have nutrients.
+Eating a healthy diet and developing healthy eating habits are crucial for recovering and preventing fatigue.
+Eat more organic, plant-based, whole foods.
+Avoid eating sugar and processed food because they don’t have nutrients.
 Don’t overeat or skip meals.
-Try to eat more anti-inflammatory food (veggies and fruits) and avoid gluten and dairy.
+Try to eat more anti-inflammatory foods (veggies and fruits) and avoid gluten and dairy.
 These foods cause hormonal imbalances and create inflammation in your body.
 Eat good quality of protein as well as fats.
 Fats are necessary for brain function and hormone production.
-Eat food that contains a lot of fiber because fiber help removes metabolized hormones.
-Bulk up on cruciferous and leafy veggies because they are great for the liver and citrus can pump up your metabolism giving you more energy!
+Eat food that contains a lot of fiber because fiber helps remove metabolized hormones.
+Bulk up on cruciferous and leafy veggies because they are great for the liver, and citrus can pump up your metabolism, giving you more energy!

 2. Eat for hormonal balance.

-The right food and phytoestrogenic herbs contain compounds which can help balance hormones.
+The right food and phytoestrogenic herbs contain compounds that can help balance hormones.
 Examples of these herbs include Maca Powder, Ashwagandha, Black Cohosh, Shatavari, Schizandra Berry, Medicinal Mushrooms and Rhodiola.
 Include superfoods in your diet because they are also great foods for your hormones!
 Hormonal imbalance is a major cause of extreme fatigue during menopause.
+If you want to discover more, you might like this list of the Best herbs for women’s health over 40.

 3. Reduce stress!